weikunhan/leetcode-summary-python/README.md

-# leetcode-summary
+# leetcode-summary-python

-The summary for LeetCode questions.
-Please check [Leetcode](https://leetcode.com/)
+The summary for LeetCode questions written in Python.
+Please check [Leetcode](https://leetcode.com/) for more information.
+For C++ version, please check [leetcode-summary-c-plus-plus](https://github.com/weikunhan/leetcode-summary-c-plus-plus)

 For the question number with *, it means this question change from original questions.